Asgard's Wrath 2: Development

 California-based studio Sanzaru Games began development on Asgard's Wrath 2 shortly after Asgard's Wrath's release in late 2019.
 As a result of Meta's commitment to its standalone devices and its discontinuation of the non-standalone Oculus Rift family of headsets, the sequel shifted platforms, no longer requiring a headset connected to a Microsoft Windows computer and instead becoming exclusive to standalone Meta headsets.

 Following the original's success, developer Sanzaru Games was acquired by Meta's Oculus Studios in 2020.
 Asgard's Wrath 2 was announced alongside the Meta Quest 3 during the Meta Quest Gaming Showcase on June 1, 2023, as a launch game for the new headset.

 Oculus Studios released Asgard's Wrath 2 for the Meta Quest 2, Meta Quest Pro, and Meta Quest 3 on December 15, 2023, to be bundled with all Meta Quest 3 purchases until January 27, 2024.

+Asgard's Wrath 2 would be Sanzaru Games' last project before its closure by Meta on January 13, 2026.

 Reception

 Asgard's Wrath 2 received "universal acclaim" on Metacritic.
 IGN gave it a perfect score and made it their editors' choice, writing that it "sets a new gold standard for VR" and competes with the best role-playing games on any platform.
 UploadVR said it "offers Quest players more than ever, on an uncharted scale".
-In their review, they praised what they felt was epic gameplay but said the game was let down by adopting the conventions of non-VR role-playing games.
+In their review, they praised what they felt was epic gameplay but said the game was let down by not being substantially different from non VR AAA role playing games.
 NPRs reviewer said Asgard's Wrath 2 had become his new favorite VR game and wrote that "the gameplay, pacing, and story are a gift from the gods".
 Siliconera called it "a genuinely cool, well-crafted endeavor" and said the only drawback was that the graphics were limited by the Meta Quest 3 compared to non-VR platforms.